stanbar/stellot/README.md

 4. [Send](https://www.stellar.org/developers/learn/concepts/list-of-operations.html#payment) 1 _vote token_ from newly created account to one of chosen parties.
 5. [Merge](https://www.stellar.org/developers/learn/concepts/list-of-operations.html#account-merge) newly created account to distribution account, bringing back remained XLM.

+Prepared trasaction is then signed by newly created account, send to issuance/authorization server, which perform validation, sign and send it back to client webapp.
+Now both issuance/authorization server and voter can publish the transaction to stellar network.
 User of such path is completely abstracted from technology used underneath, while still leverageing all blockchain benefits.
 Simplified path could be enhanced by allowing user to releave his keypair, hence allowing him to send his vote token to other user, instead of voting by thier own, same as on manual path.
 But just for sake of proposed system, two separate paths are available.

 ## Bootstrapping